QUOTES-Oscar nominees react with pride, joy, elation and delight | Entertainment

 Nominations were announced on Tuesday for the Academy Awards, the highest film honors.
 The Oscars will be presented on March 27.

-Following are reactions from key nominees, in statements or posted on social media: KENNETH BRANAGH, NOMINEE FOR BEST DIRECTOR FOR 'BELFAST'
+Following are reactions from key nominees, in statements, interviews or posted on social media: KENNETH BRANAGH, NOMINEE FOR BEST DIRECTOR FOR 'BELFAST'

 "It’s a long way from the streets of Belfast to the Academy Awards.
 Today, I think of my mother and father, and my grandparents -- how proud they were to be Irish, how much this city meant to them.
 They would have been overwhelmed by this incredible honor -- as am I. "Given a story as personal as this one, it’s a hell of a day for my family, and the family of our film."